-Ameris Capital manages the Social Investment Fund (FIS from Spanis Fondo de Inversión Social), the first impact investment fund in Chile, bringing closer together the capitals market and the country’s social needs.
+Ameris Capital manages a Social Investment Fund (FIS ), the first Chilean impact investment fund , which seeks to align the fund’s investing capabilities with the country’s social needs.

 A social enterprise that seeks transforming product consumption into solidarity, by donating 100% of its earnings to NGOs that support vulnerable individuals.
 With the aid from FIS, Late! develops the area of water gallons.